Published in Marketing and Strategy Terms by MBA Skool Team

 Repositioning is defined as altering the position of a brand or product in the minds of the customer relative to the offerings of the competitive product.
-It is a very subtle and difficult process as the brand needs to change the target market’s understanding of the product.
+Repositioning is a very subtle and difficult process as the brand needs to change the target market’s understanding of the product.

 The brand positioning of any brand is based on the target market, the benefits to the customers and the market situation.
 The brand positioning for any brand should be unique and should set apart a brand from its competitors.

-How to Reposition
+How to Reposition a Brand

 1. Analyse the current status of the brand

 The history of the brand and the how the brand has evolved needs to be analysed.
 Now the company needs to look at the sales, market share, competition, challenges, benefits, customer behaviour, industry performance etc.